nislab/threat-knowledge-graph/SCA/README.md

 - GitHub Dependabot
 - OWASP Dependency Check

-In the subfolders, the related outputs and results can be found.
+In the subfolders, the related output screenshots can be found.
+The writeup, ["SCA Tools Overview"](SCA_Tools_Overview.md) by Pranet Sharma, lays out a summary of tools' workflow, and provides output screenshots for the developers who would like to gain some insights about the selected tools.

 This work has been supported by the Red Hat Collaboratory, project number 2024-01-RH03.